Sayantan500/HTS-ForceChangePassword/README.md

-# HTS-PasswordManagement
+# HTS-ForceChangePassword
-Password management codebase for helpdesk ticketing system
+Codebase for helpdesk ticketing system that will set the user's password in-place of temporary password after first time login.